Example tooltip content.

 Advice for a safe & happy road trip

-Pro tip: A friendly wave to fellow campervanners is practically mandatory - it's road-trip culture.
+Larry's Travel Tips: A friendly wave to fellow campervanners is practically mandatory — it’s part of the road trip spirit.

 Road-tested tips to save money & hassle